sedexch/sedexch.github.io/docs/client-container-v6/configuration/sedex-client-options.md

-# Custom Configuration of the sedex Client
+# Advanced Configuration of the sedex Client

-**In the following, you will find how you can change configuration parameters for the sedex Client and which parameters are available for this purpose.**
+**This page describes advanced aspects of sedex Client configuration.
+Most of these options are rarely needed.**

 ## Default configuration